eyinjusalako1/gourd/STEWARD_ONLY_EVENTS_IMPLEMENTATION.md

 ### Disciple Users:
 - [ ] Cannot see "Host your first hangout" button on dashboard
 - [ ] Cannot see "Create Event" button on events page
-- [ ] Cannot see "Create Event" in command palette
 - [ ] Redirected from `/events/create` to dashboard
 - [ ] Sees error message: "Only Stewards can create events"
 - [ ] Cannot create events via direct API call (403)